Ji-Man Choi Player Props: Pirates vs. White Sox

 - The White Sox's 3.96 team ERA ranked 16th among all MLB pitching staffs.

-- White Sox pitchers combined to surrender 166 home runs (one per game), the ninth-fewest in the big leagues.
+- The White Sox allowed the ninth-fewest home runs in baseball (166 total, one per game).

-- Giolito (0-0) gets the start for the White Sox, his second of the season.
+- Clevinger (1-0) starts for the White Sox, his second of the season.

-- In his last appearance on Saturday, the righty threw five innings against the Houston Astros, allowing two earned runs while surrendering five hits.
+- The righty last pitched on Sunday against the Houston Astros, when he tossed five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.